MrMatier/Data-Structures/README.md

 We examined the performance, load factors, and collision resolution efficiency of both methods.
 The findings are compiled in a comprehensive report with comparative analysis.

-## Note This repository is a culmination of joint work, demonstrating the collaborative spirit of scientific inquiry.
+_Note: This repository is a culmination of joint work, demonstrating the collaborative spirit of scientific inquiry.
 All tests and benchmarks are conducted with a focus on transparency and academic rigor.
-We encourage you to explore the code, read the reports, and provide any feedback or suggestions.
+We encourage you to explore the code, read the reports, and provide any feedback or suggestions._